FabricMC/fabric-docs/versions/1.21.1/develop/entities/effects.md

 search: false
 ---

-Mob effects, also known as status effects or simply effects, are a condition that can affect an entity.
+Mob effects, also known as mob effects or simply effects, are a condition that can affect an entity.
 They can be positive, negative or neutral in nature.
 The base game applies these effects in various ways such as food, potions etc.

 The `/effect` command can be used to apply effects on an entity.